PERMAN/cloudfront-auth/.github/PULL_REQUEST_TEMPLATE.md

 ### self check

-- [ ] Did you update the version number if you want to run it again?
+- [ ] If the app needs to be updated, update the version number.